 With over 150 entries, the De Soto Grand Parade is one of the largest and oldest parades in the Southeastern United States.
-Over 100,000 people line the streets of Bradenton to view the illuminated floats and catch a glimpse of our new Hernando de Soto, Captain of the Crewe and their newly crowned Queen and Princess.
+Over 100,000 people line the streets of Bradenton to view the illuminated floats.
+Spectators can also catch a glimpse of our new Hernando de Soto, Captain of the Crewe and their newly crowned Queen and Princess.
 Beads, coins and other fun items are handed to the crowd throughout the night.

 The Parade steps off at 7:00 pm from Manatee High School, so get there early to get the best possible view.

 All parade participants utilizing a motorized vehicle in the parade must provide a certificate of insurance with the following Additional Insured clause: